 Zippel said he expects the rewrite to be a "principals-only" version with a cast of 9-10 actors rather than the almost 20 in Trevor Nunn's projection-rich original London and Broadway productions.
 Don't expect a chorus of locals and servants in the script, although a U.K. tour may implement a chorus and use the new script.

+In the original, "there were too many epiphanies," Zippel said of the storytelling, adding that the show spent too much time telling more story following a pivotal asylum scene.
 "We're trying to streamline the last third of the show," Zippel said.
 "It's an opportunity to rethink a couple of moments.
 I'm very excited about it — it will feel very different.
 Without the chorus, I think it'll focus the relationships, and the melodrama and the emotion will come to the fore."

 There will be "a little bit of new material," but at this moment, he said, audiences should not expect a new Zippel-Lloyd Webber showstopper created especially for this version.
 The song known as "Can't You Find It in Your Heart?/If Not for Me for Her" (heard in the London version and on the cast album) may become "more present" in the score, the lyricist said.